Lovekus969/Faang-Prepration-journey-/README.md

 Lets built and system that bmw use and the fucntions in there real life lets go thrugh from all and soon we will try to built something for BMW something better something uniuqe just like M8 compition which is not only luxury but spacejet .
+// lets make an fucntion for the drive mode.